pulsar-edit/documentation/docs/using-pulsar/pulsar-basics.md

 ### Keybinding

-A keybinding is a mapping of a [key combination](), such as [[Ctrl+Enter]] to a Pulsar command.
+A keybinding is a mapping of a [key combination](/using-pulsar/pulsar-basics/#key-combination), such as [[Ctrl+Enter]] to a Pulsar command.

 ### Keymap

-A keymap is a collection of [keybindings]().
+A keymap is a collection of [keybindings](/using-pulsar/pulsar-basics/#keybinding).
 It can also refer to a file or files containing keybindings for a Pulsar package or Pulsar itself.

 ### Package

 A Pulsar plugin.
-There is a bunch more information in the section on [Pulsar Packages]().
+There is a bunch more information in the section on [Pulsar Packages](/using-pulsar/pulsar-packages/).

 ### Pane

 A pane is a visual section of the editor space.
-Each pane can hold multiple [pane items]().
+Each pane can hold multiple [pane items](/using-pulsar/pulsar-basics/#pane-item).
 There is always at least one pane in each Pulsar window.

 ### Pane Container

-A section of the Pulsar UI that can contain multiple [panes]().
+A section of the Pulsar UI that can contain multiple [panes](/using-pulsar/pulsar-basics/#pane).

 ### Pane Item

-Some item, often an editor, that is displayed within a [pane]().
+Some item, often an editor, that is displayed within a [pane](/using-pulsar/pulsar-basics/#pane-item).
 In the default configuration of Pulsar, pane items are represented by tags at the top of each pane.

 ::: info
-**Note:** The reason why we don't call them "tabs" is because you can disable the [tabs package]() and then there aren't any tabs.
+**Note:** The reason why we don't call them "tabs" is because you can disable the {tabs} package and then there aren't any tabs.
 For a similar reason, we don't call them files because some things can be shown in a pane that aren't files, like the Settings View.
 :::

 ### Panel